-Jalview makes extensive use of selections which are arbitrary regions in an alignment.
+Jalview makes extensive use of selections - most of the commands available from its menus operate on the currently selected region of the alignment, either to change their appearance or perform some kind of analysis.
 This section illustrates how to make and use selections and groups.